|

 For severe cases of whooping cough.
 Before the cough there is a

 smothering sensation.
-The child gaps and becomes black in the face.
+The child gasps and becomes black in the face.

-It is a remedy for that shot, quick, ringing cough known as the "minute
+It is a remedy for that short, quick, ringing cough known as the "minute

 gun" cough.
 The smothering shows itself in the form of gasping, crowing